Kenyan troops killed in military helicopter crash

-NAIROBI, June 24 (Reuters) - An unknown number of Kenyan soldiers died on Thursday when a helicopter carrying them crashed while landing near the capital Nairobi, the military said in a statement.
+NAIROBI (Reuters) -An unknown number of Kenyan soldiers died on Thursday when a helicopter carrying them crashed while landing near the capital Nairobi, the military said in a statement.

 The Kenya Air Force Mi 171 E helicopter crashed at around 9 a.m.
 (0600 GMT) in the county of Kajiado, it said.